salesforce/lwsec-docs-mirror/packages/@locker/distortion/docs/distortions.md

 ### Distorted Behavior

-Lightning Web Security will return a patched `Window` object that contains specific safe methods we allow.<hr>
+Locker will return a patched `Window` object that contains specific safe methods we allow.<hr>
 <a name="windowdocssetinterval-valuemd"></a>

-## Window.prototype.setInterval
+## value: Window.prototype.setInterval [Main]

 ### Summary